Staff and Leadership

 Deacons

 Deacons serve the church by ministering to its members.
-Often, this involves food!
 These members of the Board of Deacons are also elected for three-year terms, renewable for up to six years' continuous service.

 The Book of Order provides this definition of deacons: